 Although you never expected it to happen to you, you are now living with missing teeth.
 You are not alone.
 In fact, at least 178 million Americans are missing at least one tooth while another 35 million have no remaining natural teeth.
 With each tooth you have lost, your ability to chew your favorite foods and speak clearly is more challenging.
 This issue can also result in self-esteem issues that deter you from smiling, laughing, or showing your mouth in any way.
 We understand the challenges you face.
-Your dentist in Orlando can restore your smile with partials or dentures.
+Your dentist can restore your smile with partials or full dentures in Orlando, FL.

 Dentures are an affordable and convenient solution to treat missing teeth.
 Although they have a bad reputation for looking fake, new advancements in dentistry allow them to look more natural than ever before.
 They provide a more comfortable fit to reduce any slipping or irritation, so you can chew, speak, and smile with confidence.